alex-lt-kong/cuda-motion/README.md

 * `opencv`, for frame manipulation: `apt install libopencv-dev`
 * `spdlog` for logging: `apt install libspdlog-dev`
 * `v4l-utils`: for manually examining and manipulating local video devices.
-* `FFmpeg`
-  * FFmpeg is the back-end used by `OpenCV` to decode/encode videos.
+* `FFmpeg`: the back-end used by `OpenCV` to decode/encode videos
+  * **No GPU route**
     * If you don't have an Nvidia GPU, simply issue `apt install ffmpeg` should be enough--we will use FFmpeg's default configuration and use the CPU to do all the heavy-lifting things.

+  * ** GPU route**

-  * Otherwise, it is going to be much more complicated as we need to make FFmpeg work with the GPU:
+    * With a GPU, it is going to be much more complicated as we need to make FFmpeg work with the it:
     * If there is an `FFmpeg` installed by `apt`, remove it first.
     * Install an Nvidia GPU driver and make sure everything works with `nvidia-smi`.